 Main Campus Facilities

-The Campbell Learning Resources Center, named for MCCC’s first president, Dr. Ronald Campbell, is the focal point of the campus.
+The Campbell Academic Center, named for MCCC’s first president, Dr. Ronald Campbell, is the focal point of the campus.
 This two-story building contains classrooms, faculty offices and the necessary space to house library facilities for a collection of more than 50,000 volumes and 143 periodical subscriptions, as well as electronic access to 60 databases.

 The 60,000-square-foot Career Technology Center opened in 2012 and houses programs related to applied sciences and engineering technology curricula.
 It provides infrastructure to support state-of-the-art classrooms and lab space required to deliver instruction and skills necessary to secure high-growth, high-demand and high-paying jobs.
 A combination of sustainable systems has been integrated into the design of the facility that is incorporated into the curriculum.
 The building serves as a learning laboratory for students in applied science and engineering technology fields.

 The Career Technology Center was built to Leadership in Energy and Environmental Design (LEED) Silver Standards and features state-of-the-art lab space, a geothermal system, Applied Science and Engineering Technology Division and faculty offices, a computer classroom and labs for all of the following areas: Automation, Automotive, Construction, Electronics, Manufacturing, Materials, Mechanical Design, Metrology, Renewable Energy, Nuclear Energy and Welding.

 Founders Hall opens Fall Semester 2020 and is the result of a renovation of the former East and West Technology buildings.
 The renovated facility has 7,600 more square feet of space for state-of-the-art learning environments and enhanced student services.